thetazzo/ml-learning/session_2/README.md

     ```
     * Neural networks with only one neuron cannot usually solve problems that are not linearly separable.

-* We can describe XOR with OR, AND, NAND
+* XOR can be described using OR, AND, NAND gates
     ```
     XOR = (x|y) & ~(x&y)
     ```